MK316/workshops/20240531_hufs/readme.md

 ## 📙 Structure of the Talk

-The lecture is divided into four main parts, each designed to build upon the other to provide a comprehensive view of the significance of coding in education:
+The lecture is divided into four main parts, each designed to build upon the other to provide a brief introduction of the significance of coding in education:

 1. **Technology to Classroom?**
    - Examine the gradual yet impactful shift toward software-centric teaching tools in education, contrasting it with the slower adoption of physical technology in classrooms.
 Highlight how coding emerges as a crucial skill, underpinning the successful integration of technology in today’s teaching environments.